 Every project introduces liability.
 An employee could sustain an injury while soldering pipes, or a customer could sue over damage from a leaky water heater.
 The right insurance coverage for plumbers helps you recover quickly from losses.
 Some policies, like workers' comp, may be required by law.

-Plumbers can save money by comparing quotes from top insurers.
+Plumbers can save money by comparing customized quotes from top insurance companies.

 Fill out Insureon's easy online application to get free quotes and advice from a licensed insurance agent.